 The Board of Trustees is the primary governing authority for SLVLESA.
-As of December 31, 2019, the Board was comprised of; an elected official from each of the following metro townships: Kearns, Magna, Emigration Canyon, White City, and Copperton; and three members from the Salt Lake County Council.
+As of December 31, 2020, the Board was comprised of; an elected official from each of the following metro townships: Kearns, Magna, Emigration Canyon, White City, and Copperton; one member from the Town of Brighton; and three members from Salt Lake County Council.
 The Board approves the budget, establishes policies, and appoints officials with responsibilities for administering all activities and fiscal matters of SLVLESA.

-Government-wide Financial Statements - The statement of net position and the statement of activities report all information on the activities of SLVLESA.
+Government-wide Financial Statements - The statement of net position and the statement of activities reports information on all activities of SLVLESA.